Chrischelleee/ford-functions-lab-in-js/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/04/Ford_Fusion_Hybrid_WAS_2017_1650.jpg" alt="Ford Fusion Hybrid" style="width: 200px; height: 200px"/>

-build a `moneySaver` function.
-This function should take students' current info and calculate the amount of money spent on gas.

 First, build a `calculateCostOfGas` function that should take students'info and calculate the amount of money spent on gas yearly.
 Then, build a `moneySaver` function.
 This function should use the `calculateCostOfGas` function to compare the cost of driving their current car to driving the 2017 Ford Fusion Hybrid.